 A. The most important thing is substantive research experience during the summers and during the school year as an undergraduate, or during post-baccalaureate research time.
 Applicants must also seriously consider and explain why they want to pursue both the MD and the PhD degrees.

-Q. Have you ever admitted anyone with an MCAT score under 30?
+Q. Have you ever admitted anyone with an MCAT below 30?

 A. Yes, but they had outstanding research experience.